 Security Assertion Markup Language (SAML) lets users exchange authorization data between different parties, in particular, between an identity provider and a service provider.
 The Datameer SAML Authenticator is designed to allow Datameer to act as a Service Provider with a SAML SSO (Single Sign On) environment.
 This means that authentication and identity management happen externally to the Datameer instance.
 These services are provided by an IdentityProvider which will authenticate end users and issue assertions containing subject and session information along with arbitrary attributes about the user.
-The SAML Authenticator plugin exposes some ExtensionPoint to allow customers to provide the appropriate Datameer User details (group memberships, roles, username, email) based on the incoming assertion.
+The SAML Authenticator plug-in exposes some extension points to allow customers to provide the appropriate Datameer user details (group memberships, roles, username, email) based on the incoming assertion.

 Configuring SAML with Datameer

 - Login to Datameer with administrator rights.

-- Click on the Administration tab > Authentication.
+- Click on the Admin tab > Authentication.

 - Provide or provide the path to your IdP Metadata (which includes endpoint URLs, binding types, attributes, and security-policy information.)